 As well as undertaking reviews of alternative providers, QAA can also investigate concerns about a provider's academic standards and quality of provision.
 Where there is evidence of weaknesses that go beyond an isolated occurrence, and where the evidence suggests broader failings in the management of quality and standards, QAA can investigate.
 These concerns may be raised by students, staff, organisations, or anyone else.
-There are separate concerns schemes for England, Wales, Northern Ireland and Scotland.
-Details of these schemes can be found on the QAA website.
-For England, the Concerns Scheme applies to alternative providers that are unable to register with the Office for Students and are undergoing review and/or annual monitoring with QAA for educational oversight purposes.

-With respect to providers in England, when a concern becomes known to QAA in the immediate build-up to an Educational Oversight Review visit, we may investigate the concern within that review rather than conduct a separate investigation.
+When a concern becomes known to QAA in the immediate build-up to an Educational Oversight Review visit, we may investigate the concern within that review rather than conduct a separate investigation.
 If we choose to investigate through the review, we will pass the information and accompanying evidence to the reviewers.
 If the duration of the review visit has already been set at the first team meeting, the team may need to revise its decision.
 QAA may also add extra reviewers to the review team.
 We will explain the nature of the concern to the provider and invite them to provide a response to the reviewers.
 The reviewers' view of the validity and seriousness of the concern may affect the review outcome.